Huber-group-EMBL/CSAMA_website/content/about.md

 description = "Details of the course content and structure"
 +++

 The course is intended for researchers who have basic familiarity with the experimental technologies and their applications in biology, and who are interested in making the step from a user of bioinformatics software towards adapting or developing their own analysis workflows.
-The four practical sessions of the course will require you to follow and modify scripts in the computer language R. To freshen up your R skills, see below for some links.
+The four practical sessions of the course will require you to follow and modify scripts in the computer language R.

 ## Topics

+The course covers a wide range of topics, including but not limited to:

 - Introduction to R and Bioconductor
 - The elements of statistics: hypothesis testing, multiple testing, bootstrap and permutation testing, clustering and classification, machine learning, visualisation